ChristianTremblay/pyhaystack/docs/source/tags.rst

 Having done this, it is possible to interrogate the tags attached to this entity.
-These are accessed by the ``tags`` property, which also returns a :py:class:`pyhaystack.cient.entity.tags.MutableEntityTags` if your server supports making changes via the Project Haystack API (currently only WideSky), or :py:class:`pyhaystack.cient.entity.tags.ReadOnlyEntityTags` otherwise.
+These are accessed by the ``tags`` property, which also returns a :py:class:`pyhaystack.client.entity.tags.MutableEntityTags` if your server supports making changes via the Project Haystack API (currently only WideSky), or :py:class:`pyhaystack.client.entity.tags.ReadOnlyEntityTags` otherwise.

 Both classes function like a :py:class:`dict`.